 Length: 10 pages

-This bill was introduced on March 8, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 8, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 — Rep. Virginia Foxx [R-NC5] (Sponsor) on Mar 23, 2017

 “Education and Workforce Committee Passes Proposals to Promote Affordable Health Care for Working Families”

 — Rep. Elise Stefanik [R-NY21] (Co-sponsor) on Mar 8, 2017

 “Slaughter, Hoyer Oppose Legislation that Would Undermine Genetic Privacy Protections”